-Students in the master's thesis option (Plan A) complete a minimum of 30 credits and a master's thesis.
-Students in the comprehensive study option (Plan B) complete a minimum of 36 credits and a master's paper.
-Students in the culminating experience option (Plan C) complete a minimum of 36 credits and an exam.
-An oral defense of the thesis, the paper, or the exam is required.
+Students in the master's thesis option (Plan A) complete a minimum of 30 credits, including at least 16 didactic credits, and a master's thesis.
+Students in the comprehensive study option (Plan B) complete a minimum of 30 credits, including at least 21 didactic credits, and a master's paper.
+Students in the culminating experience option (Plan C) complete a minimum of 33 credits, including at least 21 didactic credits, and an exam.
+An oral defense of the thesis, research paper, or exam is required.

 Requirements for the M.S. degree in sociology are as follows: